-Graph 2.1.20: Coverage ratios by type of bank
+Graph 2.1.20: Coverage ratios type of bank

 Q4 14 contains data until November 2014.
+Source: Bank of Slovenia.

-long-term profitability Reinforcing reducing non-performing loans in the corporate segment are key to further stabilising the banking sector.
-The ongoing restructuring and rationalisation of the major state-owned banks provides an opportunity to reduce the cost base in a sustainable manner.
+Reinforcing the long-term profitability and reducing non-performing loans in the corporate segment are key to further stabilise the banking sector.
+The ongoing restructuring rationalisation of the major state-owned banks provides an opportunity to reduce the cost base in a sustainable manner.
 Furthermore, there could be scope to increase the non-interest income of banks.
 Macro-prudential measures introduced by the Bank of Slovenia (Box 2.1.1) are supposed to improve the quality of lending activity, though it is still too early to assess the impact of these measures.
-The swift restructuring of the corporate sector by making full use of all existing tools, such as the BAMC and the new insolvency legislation, could boost the recovery of the cash-flow capacity of the corporate sector, which is an important prerequisite for enhancing the profitability of banks.
+The swift restructuring of the corporate sector by making full use of all existing tools, such as the Bank Asset Management Company and the new insolvency legislation, could boost the recovery of the cash-flow capacity of the corporate sector, which is an important prerequisite for enhancing the profitability of banks.

 Further consolidation and enhanced corporate governance of the banking sector could be facilitated through the continuation of the privatisation process.
-The share of state-owned and state controlled banks in Slovenia has been
+The share of state-owned and state controlled banks in Slovenia has been high and has increased even further after the crisis as a result of the banking sector restructuring.